membrane-io/docs/src/content/docs/concepts/drivers.md

 title: Drivers
 ---

 A _driver_ is a Membrane program that wraps a third-party API so that other programs can easily make use of it.
-You can see all the drivers maintained by the Membrane team in the IDE by clicking `🔎 SEARCH` in the top left and searching "membrane".

 There's nothing fundamentally special about a driver.
 It's a program just like any other.
 That means you can create your own drivers for you or other Membrane users to use.